 - If you’re going to invest, invest in what you believe in.
 Musk has invested millions of his own money into his companies, even to the point of getting so low on cash that he had to borrow from friends during the worst parts of the recession.

 - We should all be focused on renewable energy and protecting our planet.
-Consider making your next car electric or a hybrid, look into leasing solar panels like they offer at SolarCity, compost and recycle, upgrade to energy efficient appliances (see product samples of renewable natural gas appliances at Alinta’s interactive house), reuse and repurpose items around your home, carpool, and buy biodegradable soaps and cleaning products.
+Consider making your next car electric or a hybrid, look into leasing solar panels like they offer at SolarCity, compost and recycle, upgrade to energy efficient appliances, reuse and repurpose items around your home, carpool, and buy biodegradable soaps and cleaning products.

 - Just because things have been done one way for so long by a singular massive entity doesn’t mean they should or have to stay that way.
 Elon’s milestones with SpaceX have changed the way we look at space exploration and build rockets, things we believed only the government and NASA could do.